Extract or Get data from HTML Element in Excel using VBA

 Dim oHEle As HTMLUListElement

-The second property HTMLUListElement provides methods to manipulate the unordered list elements.
-Since, I have used <ul> tag to add headers on my webpage.
+The second property HTMLUListElement provides methods to manipulate the DOM elements.
 Similarly, you can use the other properties such as the HTMLDivElement to extract contents inside a <div> element.

 Don’t forget to clean the memory and close the Internet Explorer (which is still running while the macro fetches the content).

-Note: I writing the data in my VBA’s immediate window using Debug.print method.
-You can write the data in your Excel’s worksheet like this …
+The script above prints the data in the immediate window using Debug.print method.
+However, you can write the data in your Excel’s worksheet like this …

 ← PreviousNext →